3dem/emhub/docs/developer_guide/workers.rst

 If everything goes well, you should see the worker log and it should be ready for handling tasks.
 If we look again into the ``config:hosts`` form, now the entry should be extended with your machine hardware as reported by the worker.
-In my case it looks like the following:
+In my case, it looks like the following:

 .. code-block:: json